ToniWonKanobi/theoveranalyzed.net/posts/2015/4/10/my-apple-watch-try-on-session-and-that-keyboard.md

-@@ Title=My Apple Watch Try-on Session, And That Keyboard
+@@ Title=My Apple Watch Try-On Session, and That Keyboard
-@@ Date=2015-04-10 22:57
+@@ Date=2015-04-10T22:57:00+00:00
 @@ Description=I tried on some Apple Watches today, and I also checked out the new MacBook.
-@@ Tags=Apple, Apple Watch, MacBook
+@@ Tags=Apple, Apple Watch, MacBook, previews

-*By now, on Friday night of the 'embargo week,' you have no doubt read and watched *plenty* in regards to Apple Watch and the new MacBook.
+<div class="topstory">By now, on Friday night of the 'embargo week,' you have no doubt read and watched <i>plenty</i> in regards to Apple Watch and the new MacBook.
 I was one of the silly folk who stayed up <s>last night</s> this morning to preorder both.
-I was also one of the souls who scheduled a try-on appointment this evening.*
+I was also one of the souls who scheduled a try-on appointment this evening.</div>

 <h2>Contents</h2>